 Damien the Antichrist, now thirteen years old, finally learns of his destiny under the guidance of an unholy disciple of Satan.
 Meanwhile dark forces begin to eliminate all those who suspect the child's true identity.

 Now come into his full knowledge and power, the Anti-Christ in the body of Damien Thorne is about to strike his final blow.
 The Christ-child has been born again, on the Angel Isle, Great Britain (Scotland, England & Wales).
-The plan is simple, find the male children born on the specified day, and kill them all.
+The plan is simple, kill the Christ child to prevent him from growing up to bring the return of Christ and death of the Anti-Christ.
 Written by

 David Carroll <email@example.com>

 32 of 46 people found this review helpful.